 If you have a question please email it to:

 If your question is related to the plant health problem, it would be helpful to attach a couple of photos with your email.
 Please send one that shows the plant in the surrounding landscape and another close to the plant showing the area of concern.
 By providing photos in your initial email will help us expedite a response.

 NOTE: We are here to help, but wanted to let you know that we are receiving a larger than normal volume of questions.
 Our certified volunteers are working hard to answer your questions in a timely manner.
 We appreciate your patience and your desire for wanting accurate gardening/composting/recycling information.
 We look forward to serving you.

-Our in-person and phone consultation question and answer clinic is currently CLOSED due to the Washington State Stay Home, Stay Healthy emergency proclamation to minimize public health risk during COVID-19.
+Our in-person and phone consultation question/answer clinic is currently CLOSED due to Governor Inslee’s January 11 Healthy Washington-Roadmap to Recovery proclamation to minimize public health risk during COVID-19.
 Once it is safe, we will post details of when we plan to reopen on this site.